OpenZeppelin/openzeppelin-monitor/README.md

 #### Linux

-To get started on Ubuntu 22.04+ or Debian-based systems:
+To get started on Ubuntu 22.04+ or Debian-based systems (both x86 and ARM64 architectures):

+**Note:** Python 3.9+ is required for pre-commit hooks compatibility.

 ```bash
 # Install required packages directly